Coya Knutson: Political career

-Coya began to escape her domestic problems by getting involved in local politics, serving first on the Red Lake County Public Welfare Board in 1948, chairing the county DFL committee and attending that year's Democratic presidential convention as a delegate.
-Eventually, the DFL party asked her to run for the state House in 1950.
+Coya began to escape her domestic problems by getting involved in local politics, serving first on the Red Lake County Public Welfare Board in 1948, chairing the county Democratic–Farmer–Labor (DFL) committee and attending that year's Democratic presidential convention as a delegate.
+Eventually, the DFL asked her to run for the state House in 1950.

 Congress

 After winning, Knutson began to consider what she could do in federal office to help the struggling farmers of her district.
-In 1954 many were upset with the agricultural policies of the Dwight Eisenhower administration.
+In 1954 many were upset with the agricultural policies of the Dwight D. Eisenhower administration.
 She wanted to run against the district's Republican incumbent, Harold Hagen, but party leaders endorsed another candidate, Curtis Olsson.
 She had a thick accent and often sang and played her accordion at campaign events.
 DFL leaders at the time were trying to reach out beyond the party's rural base, and this clashed with the more polished image they were trying to cultivate at the time.

 Knutson financed her run by selling some land she had inherited from her father, and then barnstormed across the district, driving into farmers' fields to talk to them personally.
 She was an effective candidate and overwhelmingly won a five-way primary in an upset, then repeated the feat that fall in the general election as Democrats nationwide returned to majority status in the United States Congress.

-Speaker of the House Sam Rayburn offered her a seat on any committee she wanted as a reward for her surprise success; her choice was the Agriculture Committee, making her its first ever female member.
+Speaker of the House Sam Rayburn offered her a seat on any committee she wanted as a reward for her surprise success; her choice was the Agriculture Committee, making her its first-ever female member.

 1956 presidential primary

-In 1956, as Knutson's first term in Congress drew to a close, DFL leaders back in Minnesota had decided to throw their weight behind former Illinois Governor Adlai Stevenson as their choice for the Democratic Party's nominee to challenge President Dwight Eisenhower in that year's presidential election, because Stevenson had indicated that he was likely to pick Minnesota Senator Hubert Humphrey as his running mate.
+In 1956, as Knutson's first term in Congress drew to a close, DFL leaders back in Minnesota had decided to throw their weight behind former Illinois Governor Adlai E. Stevenson as their choice for the Democratic Party's nominee to challenge President Dwight Eisenhower in that year's presidential election, because Stevenson had indicated that he was likely to pick Minnesota Senator Hubert Humphrey as his running mate.
 Knutson, however, was more enthusiastic about Tennessee Senator Estes Kefauver, whose farm policies and proposals were more popular in her district.
 She endorsed him, chaired his campaign in Minnesota, and campaigned vigorously for him.
 When he defeated Stevenson in Minnesota's primary election, DFL leaders were furious and swore revenge.
 Ultimately, Stevenson won the Democratic nomination, but Kefauver was chosen over Humphrey as his running mate.
 The ticket, however, lost to the Republicans.